Most advice on sales call reporting is backward

 The standard to hold

-Your reporting system is working when three things happen.
-Reps can log useful data quickly.
-Managers can coach from it without cleanup work.
-Leadership can see where field execution is helping or hurting revenue.
+Your reporting system is working when three things happen: reps can log useful data quickly, managers can coach from it without cleanup, and leadership can see where field execution helps or hurts revenue.
+If one of those breaks, the system isn’t finished.
+Fix it.